KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Understanding-Actions.md

 This article describes the KeyboardKit action engine.

-In KeyboardKit, the ``KeyboardAction`` enum defines a set of keyboard-specific actions that can be bound to buttons and handled with a ``KeyboardActionHandler``, which can be used to handle actions, trigger feedback, etc.
+In KeyboardKit, the ``KeyboardAction`` enum defines keyboard-specific actions that can be bound to buttons and handled with a ``KeyboardActionHandler``, which can be used to handle actions, trigger feedback, etc.

-KeyboardKit will bind a ``StandardKeyboardActionHandler`` to ``KeyboardInputViewController/keyboardActionHandler`` when the keyboard is loaded.
-You can replace it with a custom implementation at any time.
+KeyboardKit will bind a ``StandardKeyboardActionHandler`` to ``KeyboardInputViewController/services`` when the keyboard is loaded.
+You can modify or replace this action handler at any time.

-[KeyboardKit Pro][Pro] unlocks a pro action handler when you register a valid license key.
+[KeyboardKit Pro][Pro] unlocks a pro action handler that automatically register the most recently used emojis, when you register a valid license key.
 Information about Pro features can be found at the end of this article.